The information below regarding the Academic Misconduct Procedure should be read in conjunction with the Academic

 Reporting and investigation

-Any reference to the Head of School is to be taken to include a reference to a Head of School or Department or to a member of staff authorised by the Head of School or Department to act on their behalf (such as an Academic Misconduct Officer), which can include a delegate at the International Campuses.
+Heads of School/Department will appoint Academic Misconduct Officers to undertake investigations into allegations of academic misconduct on behalf of the School/Department.
 Decision-making staff will be appropriately trained, enabling the consistent and fair application of these Regulations.
 Any reference to the Secretary to the Academic Misconduct Committee should be taken to refer to a panel Secretary on each campus who manages the procedure on behalf of the Academic Misconduct Committee.
 The procedure set out in relation to Academic Misconduct Committee hearings should be read in conjunction with guidance documentation relating to arrangements on each campus.
 Staff and students should ensure they understand the procedure relating to the relevant campus (UK, China, and Malaysia) and liaise with the correct Secretary.

 Note: Allegations that arise pertaining to assessments from previous academic years can be investigated retrospectively, provided that there is compelling evidence to instigate the investigation.

 Reporting a suspicion of academic misconduct

 Where a member of staff suspects that academic misconduct has taken place, they will report the matter in writing to relevant Academic Misconduct Officer of the School/Department in which the work was undertaken, providing reasons and any relevant evidence.

 In cases of suspected misconduct in an examination, when an invigilator identifies an issue, they will write a report and the examination script will be annotated to indicate the point at which the suspected misconduct was identified.
 This report will be forwarded to the Academic Misconduct Officer in which the work was undertaken.